akdasa-studios/shlokas/docs/models.md

 Verse --> Language : has translation in
 Verse --> VerseNumber : has
 Verse --> Book : belongs to
-Verse --> WordTranslation : has many
+Verse --> Synonym : has many
+Verse --> VerseTransliteration : has
+Verse --> VerseTranslation : has
 Verse --> "M" Collection : belongs to

 ICard --> Verse : created from